gymrek-lab/TRTools/PUBLISHING.rst

 #.
 Change the 'Unreleased Changes' section of :code:`RELEASE_NOTES.rst` to the new version number.
 #.
 Check if any changes have been made that have not yet been documented in the release notes.
 If so, document them.
 #.
+Run :code:`pytest` and make sure all the tests pass.
+Then run :code:`./test/cmdline_tests.sh` and make sure those tests pass.
+#.
 Submit a pull request from develop into master on the github webiste.
 #.
 If the code review checks pass, merge the pull request.
 #.
 Tag the merge commit with the package version in vX.Y.Z format.
 (For more details on tagging, see `below`)